sofetch/sofetch.github.io/handbook/client-readme.md

 **ACH** - We prefer that all payments are made through ACH.
 The transaction fees are lower, they are more secure, and it's easy to setup recurring payments.

 **Online Payments** – We track time and send invoices through Harvest.
 We accept online payments via Stripe through Harvest.
-As of June 1, 2015 a 2% transaction fee will be added to non ACH payments.
+As of June 1, 2015 a 2% transaction fee was added to non-ACH payments.

 ## Web Apps & Software